How to fix high server load caused by bot indexing

 4. Click Crawl Control

-5. Select the prefered time you want the Bing Bot to reduce the server load
+5. Select the preferred time you want the Bing Bot to reduce the server load